 Bottom Line

 The Airtable MCP server is a well-maintained, community-driven integration that covers the essential data operations most users need — listing bases, querying records, creating and updating data, managing schema, and handling comments and attachments.
-With 429 stars, 15 releases, and consistent monthly updates, it’s the most mature Airtable MCP option available.
+With 438 stars, 15 releases, and 120 commits, it remains the most feature-complete Airtable MCP option available.

-Rating: 4 / 5 — The most complete and actively maintained Airtable MCP server available.
-Full CRUD with schema management, comments, and attachments.
+Rating: 4 / 5 — Still the most complete Airtable MCP server available, with 15 tools covering full CRUD, schema management, comments, and attachments.
 MIT license, multiple installation methods (npx, Homebrew, Docker, DXT), dual transport support.
-Loses points for lacking official Airtable backing (unlike Notion and Monday.com), no field filtering on record retrieval causing context waste, Free tier API limits that make casual use impractical, and no support for Airtable’s automation and workflow features.
+The arrival of Airtable’s official MCP server (February 2026) reduces the “no official backing” risk, but the official server’s limited feature set means this community server retains its practical edge.
+Loses points for slowing release cadence, no field filtering on record retrieval (#75), Free tier API limits, and no support for Airtable’s automation and workflow features.

 Category: Business & Productivity